King County moves to make Juneteenth a paid holiday

 Celebrated on June 19, Juneteenth marks the day that Union soldiers arrived in Texas in 1865 and announced that all enslaved people had been freed.
 The Emancipation Proclamation had, on paper, freed enslaved people more than two years before, but the news, and Union soldiers to enforce the change, had not reached Texas.

-Arriving in Galveston, Texas, a month after the Civil War ended, Union Gen. Gordon Granger read General Order No. 3: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”
+Arriving in Galveston, Texas, two months after Robert E. Lee surrendered, Union Gen. Gordon Granger read General Order No. 3: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.”

 The holiday is the latest effort from local lawmakers to make concrete changes in response to mass protests against systemic racism that have dominated the region and the country over the past two months.